lotusinriver/MonitorProgressRevit/README.md

 Monitor Progress While Call Revit API

-According to this blog:
+According to JEREMY TAMMIK's blog: http://thebuildingcoder.typepad.com/blog/2014/05/multithreading-throws-exceptions-in-revit-2015.html
-http://thebuildingcoder.typepad.com/blog/2014/05/multithreading-throws-exceptions-in-revit-2015.html

 Multi-treaded use of the Revit API is not supported since Revit 2015.
-Which means Revit API call is not allowed to start in BackGroundWorker
+Which means Revit API call is not allowed to start in BackgroundWorker

 Here is a workaround to monitor the progress in a modal dialog while running Revit API call at the same time.